-- Identify resources/facilities within 50 km that can be utilized and can be of help during emergencies. - Be sure to have legal and adequate markings to identify your livestock.

-- Stay well informed about livestock in your possession and conduct an inventory after the event. - Monitor television and local radio stations for information regarding severe storms/flash floods in your region. - Identify natural or built areas/shelters where animals can be kept during such conditions - Sufficient height to be above water level, - Sheltered from strong winds and wetness, - Restrict access to high-risk areas such as low lying fields close to streams. - Store food in safe areas sheltered from wetness to be used after storms/flash floods. - Keep pesticides and other chemicals in areas where water will not be contaminated during extreme rainfall/storm events. - Inspect/repair farm dams before rainy season, and after each event.
+- Identify resources/facilities within 50 km that can be utilized and can be of help during emergencies. - Be sure to have legal and adequate markings to identify your livestock. - Stay well informed about livestock in your possession and conduct an inventory after the event. - Monitor television and local radio stations for information regarding severe storms/flash floods in your region. - Identify natural or built areas/shelters where animals can be kept during such conditions - Sufficient height to be above water level, - Sheltered from strong winds and wetness, - Restrict access to high-risk areas such as low lying fields close to streams. - Store food in safe areas sheltered from wetness to be used after storms/flash floods. - Keep pesticides and other chemicals in areas where water will not be contaminated during extreme rainfall/storm events. - Inspect/repair farm dams before rainy season, and after each event.

-Summer rainfall areas began receiving some rain mainly towards the latter part of October and farmers are preparing land for planting.
+Copious rainfall has been received in many of the summer rainfall areas.
+This was coupled with flooding that resulted in waterlogging on some farms which delayed planting in several areas.
+However, the majority of summer crop farmers have planted.
 The veld and livestock are in reasonable condition in most areas.
-Above-normal rainfall is expected for summer rainfall areas during the entire forecast period (November 2022 to March 2023).
-Maximum temperatures are expected to be below-normal over most areas.
+Above-normal rainfall is expected for the remainder of the 2022/23 summer season in most areas.
+Maximum temperatures are expected to be below-normal.

-Dryland farmers are advised to wait for sufficient moisture before planting and remain within the planting window.
+In areas that have yet to receive good rains, dryland farmers are advised to wait for sufficient moisture before planting and remain within the planting window.
 Areas that have been constantly experiencing dry conditions should prioritise drought tolerant cultivars.
 In regions that are in reasonable condition, farmers are advised to prepare in line with the expected conditions i.e. in line with the seasonal forecast.
 However they should not expand planting land unnecessarily.
 In addition farmers should note that rainfall distribution remains a challenge, therefore not all areas might receive the anticipated above-normal rainfall that is well distributed.
 Farmers are also advised to put measures in place for pests and diseases associated with wet and hot conditions as above-normal rainfall is anticipated.
 Moreover, it is important for farmers to follow the weather forecast regularly so as to make informed decisions.
 Farmers using irrigation should comply with water restrictions in their areas.
 Farmers must continually conserve resources in accordance with the Conservation of Agricultural Resources Act 1983, (Act No. 43 of 1983).

 Farmers are advised to keep livestock in balance with carrying capacity of the veld, and provide additional feed such as relevant licks.
 Livestock should be provided with enough water points on the farm as well as shelter during bad weather conditions.
-Winter rainfall areas are drying out increasing favourable conditions for veld fires.
+Winter rainfall areas are drying out, increasing favourable conditions for veld fires.
 Therefore the creation and maintenance of fire belts through mechanical means should be prioritized as well as adherence to veld fire warnings.
 Episodes of flooding resulting from rain bearing weather systems have occurred and will continue; precautionary measures should be in place.
-Heat waves have been reported and will occur during summer and therefore measures to combat these should be in place.
+Heat waves have been reported and will occur and therefore measures to combat these should be in place.
 Farmers are encouraged to implement strategies provided in the early warning information issued.